iszczesniak/cpp/specialization/index.md

 only share the type name, while their interfaces (public members), implementations and their memory size can completely differ.

-A specialization template defines completely anew its parameters, which do not have anything to do with the primary template parameters.
+A specialization template defines anew its parameters, which do not have anything to do with the primary template parameters.
 It's just important to explicitly provide (after the type name) the arguments for the primary template, which have to depend on (use) the specialization parameters.

 An example of a type specialization in the standard library is